hameed0380/Data-Analytics-PowerBi-Report/README.md

    - Incorporate visually appealing and informative visualizations.

 ### Loading in Data
 The project focuses on four pivotal tables: Orders, Products, Sales, and Customers.
 Each of these tables constitues to providing essential information that is crucial for a thorough comprehension of the business data.
-These tables are sourced from different sources, as illustrated in the image below..
+These tables are sourced from different sources, as illustrated in the image below.

 <img src="Images/Report-Process.png" width="600" height="380">

 ### Data Modeling
 The Data Model underpinning this project adopts a **star-schema** architecture, comprising five interconnected tables essential for comprehensive data analysis.